ex-jedi/beginner-javascript-tutorials/README.md

   - Also used when a non-valid propert name is used.
 Ig it contains spaces or hyphens etc.

-- If a property doesn't exist a lookup will return undefined
+- If a property doesn't exist a lookup will return undefined.

     ```javascript
       console.log(person.clothing.jumpers);
       // Console: undefined
     ```

-- Looking up a property on a property that doesn't exist will throw an error
+- Looking up a property on a property that doesn't exist will throw an error.

   ```javascript
     console.log(person.clothing.jumpers.colour);
     // Console: Uncaught TypeError: Cannot read properties of undefined (reading 'colour') at objects.html:35:43
   ```

-  - Can use optional chaining
+  - Can use optional chaining.
     - <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining>

       ```javascript